Duster (band)

-Duster is an American slowcore band consisting of multi-instrumentalists Clay Parton, Canaan Dove Amber, and Jason Albertini from San Jose, California.
+Duster is an American lo-fi slowcore band, formed in San Jose, California in 1996.
+For most of its history, the group consisted of multi-instrumentalists Clay Parton and Canaan Dove Amber alongside drummer Jason Albertini before Albertini left the band in 2022.

+The band released two albums, Stratosphere (1998) and Contemporary Movement (2000) before going inactive.
+In 2018, Duster began recording new music and returned to performing live soon after.

+Duster were closely associated with the burgeoning slowcore and space rock revival movements during the 1990s.
+The band received an unprecedented level of popularity in the 2020s, attributed to the usage of their songs on TikTok.

 History

+The band was initially formed by Clay Parton (born Ewing Clay Parton, July 29, 1975) and Canaan Dove Amber (born March 7, 1976) in 1996.

-Formed in 1996 with only Parton and Amber who had previously worked together in bands Mohinder and Calm, they released 2 cassettes in the same year titled On the Dodge and Christmas Dust, respectively, as well as a 7" titled Transmission, Flux on Up Records released in 1997.
-Later the next year, Jason Albertini joined the band as a drummer and played on three tracks for their debut album, 1998's Stratosphere, and with 1999's 1975 EP, Albertini became much more involved in the group's process, playing many more instruments and sharing recording/producing credits with Parton and Amber.
+Parton and Amber, who had previously worked together in the bands Mohinder and Calm, self-released two cassettes that year, On the Dodge and Christmas Dust, a 7", Transmission, Flux, on Up Records in 1997, as well as another 7", Apex, Trance-Like on Skylab Operations/Smoothlips in 1998.
+In 1998, Jason Albertini joined as the band's drummer, playing on three songs for the band's debut album Stratosphere.
+Beginning with 1999's 1975 EP, Albertini became much more involved in the group's process, playing many more instruments and sharing recording/producing credits with Parton and Amber.
 By 2000's Contemporary Movement, he was fully involved in the creative process as a permanent member of the group.
+In 2000, Up Records founder Chris Takino died of leukemia, and the band's members went on to pursue other projects.
+Parton started a record label, The Static Cult, which released his new project Eiafuawn as well as Albertini's band Helvetia.
+Amber and Albertini relocated to Seattle.

-On April 13, 2018, Duster posted via their Instagram page that they are "recording a little bit".
-Later it was announced that the band's discography would be reissued as the box set Capsule Losing Contact through The Numero Group, which was released on March 22, 2019.
+On April 13, 2018, Duster posted via their Instagram page that they were "recording a little bit".
+The band played their first show in 18 years on December 14, 2018, opening for Alex G at Warsaw in Brooklyn, New York.
+They also played two headlining shows at Baby's All Right in Brooklyn on the next two days, where they debuted new material.
+The band's discography was reissued in March 2019 through the Capsule Losing Contact boxset on The Numero Group.
 On July 4, 2019, the band released their first standalone single in almost 20 years, "Interstellar Tunnel", and subsequently announced their third self-titled studio album, which was released on December 13 that year.